 To help shift out of the “all-or-nothing” mindset, keep these thoughts in mind:

 Remember: It takes time.
 Were you a Tour de France cyclist the first time you hopped on a bicycle?
 Probably not.
 The first time you do anything is always tough.
-Cooking for the first time can feel especially hard since you might waste some food or have to struggle through eating a mediocre meal.
+Cooking for the first time can feel especially hard since you might waste some money and food or have to struggle through eating a mediocre meal.
 But use these moments as an opportunity to remember all the other times you learned something new—bet you’re a lot better at tying your shoes now than you were as a little kid, right?
 Keep in mind that every failure is a lesson that will make you a better cook, since next time you’ll be aware of that mistake and take precautions to avoid it.
+Just take a good sleep, start again and it will not be a surprise you’ll get better days goes by.

 Trust that it’s better to do something than do nothing.
 A Feast student recently shared her first cooking experience with Nadia and me.
 She was cooking dinner for herself and made a few mistakes: She forgot to remove the skin from the beets and overcooked some of the other veggies in the oven.
 Regardless, she was still excited!
 She realized that even if the dish was less than perfect, she was still successful because she actually cooked.
 Unsurprisingly, the next meal she attempted was much better.